zivawernick/CALMe/trauma-response-guide.md

+# **DEPRICATED-**

+This document has been replaced by seperate arcitecture and implimentation documents.

 # Trauma Response App - Developer Implementation Guide

 **Note on Documentation Links**: All documentation links in this guide were valid as of the guide's creation.
 Please verify current URLs and version numbers before implementation, especially for: